thepalbi/codeql/docs/language/learn-ql/go/introduce-libraries-go.rst

 |cfg2|

-A typical use of this information would be in an analyis that looks for ``nil`` dereferences: such an analysis would be able to conclude that the field read ``p.f`` is safe because it is immediately preceded by a condition guard node guaranteeing that ``p`` is not ``nil``.
+A typical use of this information would be in an analysis that looks for ``nil`` dereferences: such an analysis would be able to conclude that the field read ``p.f`` is safe because it is immediately preceded by a condition guard node guaranteeing that ``p`` is not ``nil``.